joeyboeyy/sneed-revamped/readme.md

 a fork of the [NatLabs implementation](https://github.com/NatLabs/icrc1) of the [ICRC-1](https://github.com/dfinity/ICRC-1) token standard.

-NB: A logo field has been added to the construction arguments.
-Below is the example from NatLabs, modified to include the logo field.

   - On BOTH line 3 of `canister_ids.json` and line 29 of `src/ICRC1/Canisters/Archive.mo`, replace the value enclosed in `< >` with your token's canister ID
   - Replace the values enclosed in `< >` with your desired values and run in the terminal